top of page

 Reposado

 Tequila with a light golden color tone.
-Maturation process of 6 to 8 months in American oak barrels with a light toast.
+Maturation process of 6 to 8 months in Jack Daniels Whiskey barrels with a light toast.
 A mixture of herbal notes and spices (pepper, woody), slightly sweet, smooth on the palate.
 A slightly unctuous body with a herbal finish and cooked agave.

 750mL